alephdata/aleph/CONTRIBUTING.md

 #### Security issues

-If you believe that the issue you have found has security implications then please add a security label so that we can properly review the issue and deal with it accordingly
+If you believe that the issue you have found has security implications then please add a security label so that we can properly review the issue and deal with it accordingly.
+For more information on security issues [check our security docs](https://github.com/alephdata/aleph/blob/main/SECURITY.md)

 #### Feature requests